 Velkommen – Welcome to Norway

-But Norway’s fantastic appearance is only part of the appeal.
-Sophistications runs deep through Scandinavia and the impressive design and aesthetics of the culture are also displayed throughout Norway.
-The graceful architecture of major cities like Trondheim and Bergen have made them the muse of many photographers.
+Norway’s fantastic appearance is only part of the appeal.
+Sophistications run deep through Scandinavia, and the impressive design and aesthetics of the culture are also displayed throughout Norway.
+The graceful architecture of major cities like Trondheim and Bergen has made them the muse of many photographers.

 No matter what you choose, Norway will have something to ease your hunger.
 Plus, aside from food, Oslo is becoming one of the best places in Norway to enjoy the nightlife.
 With DJs filling the local hotspots and the alcohol flowing, Oslo is packed with fun.

 - Top Cities to Visit

 With a culture and history similar to the other Scandinavian countries, Norway was once actually a part of a unified kingdom with Sweden and Denmark.
 The Kalmar Union brought the three Scandinavian countries together in 1397.
 However, Sweden left the union in 523, which means that Denmark and Norway stayed unified until 1814 when Norway declared its independence.